Monday, September 30, 2013

 What sets this film apart from the whimsical Amélie (which I liked and nominated) and other quirky movies, is that I never feel like Wes is being cute to show off, or because he's trying to prove he's a hip, eccentric guy.
 He created this world and it's an odd place, but it's honest, it's true to itself – it doesn't mock its characters (e.g. Napoleon Dynamite) -- at its core, it has depth and purity.
 And as an examination of the family dynamic, it’s every bit as perceptive as Welles's Ambersons.

-This was a close race and I could have easily chosen Spirited Away, which tells of a 10-year old girl, caught in a magical world where she needs to find a way to help her parents who were turned into pigs.
+This was a close race, and I could have easily chosen Spirited Away, which tells of a 10-year-old girl, caught in a magical world where she needs to find a way to help her parents who were turned into pigs.
 Hayao Miyazaki's imaginative animated classic draws from Japanese folklore, which is enchanting, scary, and unpredictable.
-It won the Oscar for best animated feature and is considered by many to be the director/writer's crowning achievement (though I lean a little more towards Princess Mononoke -- they are pretty near equal.
+It won the Oscar for best animated feature and is considered by many to be the director/writer's supreme masterpiece (though I lean a little more towards Princess Mononoke -- they are pretty near equal.
 What La Dolce Vita and 8 ½ are to Fellini, Spirited & Mononoke are to Miyazaki)

 Acting Awards: